ibm-cloud-docs/billing-usage/billing-faq.md

 You must have an active credit card or PayPal account on file.
 You can replace an existing credit card with a new one.

-* As of 10 December 2020, if you're using a new US-based Pay-As-You-Go account with credit card billing, you can replace your credit card by going to the [Support Center](https://{DomainName}/unifiedsupport/supportcenter){: external} and opening a support case.
+* If you're using a new US-based Pay-As-You-Go account with credit card billing, you can replace your credit card by going to the [Support Center](https://{DomainName}/unifiedsupport/supportcenter){: external} and opening a support case.
 * For all other accounts, you can remove a credit card and switch to a different payment method by clicking **Pay with Other** > **Submit change request**.
 To complete the change, review and update the support case that is created for you.
 * If you manage your payment method on a separate billing platform, you can remove your credit card by going to [{{site.data.keyword.IBM_notm}} Billing](https://myibm.ibm.com/billing/){: external}.